FBR initiates investigation against five sugar mills

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The Federal Bureau of Revenue’s Benami Zone-II, Lahore, has taken up the investigation of five sugar mills for verification of benami transactions.
+ISLAMABAD: The Federal Board of Revenue's Benami Zone-II, Lahore, has taken up the investigation of five sugar mills for verification of benami transactions.

 The provisions of the law stipulate that subject to the issuance of notice to show-cause u/s 22, the Initiating Officer (IO) has to attach the benami property within 90 days, in case the IO intends to file the reference in the case.
 The law additionally provides 60 days to the IO for drafting of the case statement to further forward it to the Adjudicating Authority.
 In case the IO finds no aspect of benami transaction during the investigation within 90 days of issuance of show-cause notice, he is bound by law to drop the proceedings.